rendaw/pyxyzygy/docs/userguide.md

 A project is a collection of related images and palettes.

-There are two types of projects: normal and pixel projects.
-The only difference between the two is how large the image memory chunks are.
-This means:

-A **normal** project is optimized for screen resolution drawing - if you use it for pixel art the project will use slightly more space.

-A **pixel** project is optimized for small (pixel-wise) strokes.
-If you use it for screen resolution drawing it might be slightly sluggish.

 A project is stored on disk as a directory with a `project.luxem` file.
 You can move and back-up project folders as long as you don't delete or modify any of the files within.

 ![Project selection](newproject.jpg)